 This guide will provide you with a condensed version of Varroa mite treatment options for the hobbyist or small scale beekeeper.

-We are yet to completely understand our nemesis, and scientists are doing as much as they can to creep into their secret lair and find out their secrets.
+We are yet to understand our nemesis completely.
+Scientists are doing as much as they can to creep into their secret lair and find out their secrets.

 So let’s begin by identifying what these creatures are.

 Short answer: the underworld where all Batman villains dwell.
 Well, it’s the short answer, but it’s not exactly accurate.

 Mites were discovered in the U.S in the late ’80s.
 Since then, it’s been doom and gloom in the bee kingdom.